Dr. Amber Mayes O.D.

 Dr. Mayes went on to attend the Oklahoma College of Optometry in Tahlequah, Oklahoma from 2004 to 2008.
 Here, she met and married Dr. Brandon Mayes.
 Dr. Amber Mayes then went on to complete a fellowship at one of the largest vision therapy clinics in the region, the Oklahoma Vision Development Center in Tulsa, Oklahoma.
 Here, she gained valuable clinical and vision therapy skills in the specialty field of vision therapy and vision-related learning disorders.
 Dr. Mayes has attended approximately 200 hours of specialized training and education in pediatric vision and vision therapy seminars throughout the United States to gain valuable experience in treating patients with strabismus, amblyopia and vision-related learning problems.
 Dr. Mayes is currently a member of the American Optometric Association, InfantSee, the Oklahoma Association of Optometric Professionals and The College of Optometrists in Vision Development.

-Dr. Mayes enjoys community involvement and currently serves on the Oklahoma Parents as Teachers board.
 She has received recognition for being one of the top InfantSee providers in the state.
 Dr. Mayes also enjoys providing in-service education for teachers and nurses, as well as speaking at community clubs and organizations about pediatric vision development and vision and learning.
 Both Dr. Amber and her husband Dr. Brandon enjoy working with local schools and Skyline Ministries to donate eye exams and glasses to those in need.
-This year, they have donated over 150 eye exams and over 100 pairs of free glasses.
-Amber and Brandon currently have one daughter and a son.
+They have donated nearly 1,000 free eye exams to those in need.

 Dr. Brandon Mayes O.D.